coralogix/protofetch/README.md

 If you use protobuf extensively as a data format for services to communicate with or to share your APIs with the outside world, you need a way to get correct versions of protobuf files for each service and ability to depend on a specific version.
 This is needed on both server and client side.
-Without automation it can quickly become cumbersome, error prone and overall unmanageable.
+Without automation, it can quickly become cumbersome, error-prone and overall unmanageable.

 To make it bearable, usable and stable, one needs tooling that automates this work and makes it predictable.
 This is what Protofetch aims to do.